 Valais lies in the southwest of Switzerland, stretching for about 100 miles along the narrow ribbon of the Rhone Valley between Lake Geneva and the Rhone Glacier.
 It’s most famous for the winter resorts of Zermatt and Verbier, and the Matterhorn is simply gorgeous at any time of year.
 The wide range of mountain holiday accommodations, from hiking towns with B&Bs to cottage communities or rural farmstays, is unusual.

 According to their tourist office, in the non-snow season, you can choose between fashionable sports and recreation resorts, places with big swimming pools and waterparks, golf-focused resorts in the countryside, or yoga and wellness spas.
-Our favorite part of this is that since 1996, Swiss holiday resorts that are particularly suited to family holidays have been able to apply for the “Families Welcome” label.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.